Alim Qasimov: Early life

 Born in 1957, Qasimov grew up in Nabur of Shamakhi, Azerbaijan, a village 100 km north of the capital Baku.
 His family worked on a Soviet commune and Qasimov worked alongside his parents from a young age.
 He later reflected that growing up in poverty helped him to live modestly later in life and he never attempted to extricate himself from his peasant background.
 Qasimov's father was an occasional singer with a good voice but he was a humble man; he never pursued a professional career in singing.
 Qasimov on the other hand was a keen singer from a young age and his parents noticed his musical desire.
 Lacking the money to buy him an instrument, his father used a frame and a goat's stomach lining to make a crude drum for his son.

-He began singing at religious events and his parents suggested that he study music at school.
+He began singing at religious events, and his parents suggested that he study music at school.
 The form proved difficult for him at times: once, while performing in a local music contest at the age of fourteen, the audience—thinking he did not grasp the correct traditional style—laughed him off the stage.
-Despite various setbacks, his parents urged him to persist and he did, enrolling in the state music school in Baku at the age of 21 years.
-The course consisted of four years of study, specialising in vocal technique and mugham—the repertoire of classical Azerbaijani song.
-It was here that Qasimov honed his voice and his teachers were so impressed that they encouraged him to take the final exams two years early.
+Despite various setbacks, his parents urged him to persist, and he did, enrolling in the state music school in Baku at the age of 21 years.
+The course consisted of four years of study, specializing in vocal technique and mugham—the repertoire of classical Azerbaijani song.
+It was here that Qasimov honed his voice, and his teachers were so impressed that they encouraged him to take the final exams two years early.
 He refused, stating that he still needed time to perfect his abilities.
-He had realised that music was no longer a pastime for him, but rather a necessity, saying his sole talent and desire was for music.
-Over the final years of his study he refined his vocal technique, easily passing the final exam, but he later reflected that he had placed too much emphasis on vocal perfection; he believed it was not until later that he fully understood the deeper content and emotion of mugham.
+He had realized that music was no longer a pastime for him, but rather a necessity, saying his sole talent and desire was for music.
+Over the final years of his study, he refined his vocal technique, easily passing the final exam, but he later reflected that he had placed too much emphasis on vocal perfection; he believed it was not until later that he fully understood the deeper content and emotion of mugham.

 Musical career

 Qasimov began singing professionally while Azerbaijan was still under Soviet rule and the mugham form had not received support from the state.
-Performances were restricted and, whilst a few singers aimed to preserve the history of the traditional style, the ruling communist party largely regarded it as a local curiosity.
-However, Qasimov's growing popularity was accompanied by declining Soviet influence and in 1983 he won the national Jabbar Garyaghdioghlu Singing Competition.
+Performances were restricted, and, while a few singers aimed to preserve the history of the traditional style, the ruling communist party largely regarded it as a local curiosity.
+However, Qasimov's growing popularity was accompanied by declining Soviet influence, and in 1983 he won the national Jabbar Garyaghdioghlu Singing Competition.